 Draught-proofing is best undertaken either by a good carpenter or one of the many specialist companies that overhaul windows.
 They will rebate inconspicuous draught strips into the edges of the windows as well as the meeting rails and parting beads of sashes, while also ensuring the window fits snugly within its frame

 If you wish to do it yourself, draught seals, which are inconspicuous and installed around window edges, help cut draughts and prevent heat loss from within the home.
+The cost of draught-proofing will generally be recouped within five to 10 years.

 - Choose the type and colour of draught seal carefully to ensure the best finish.